-Information systems and their application to infrastructure management for emergency response with particular focus on critical transportation infrastructure are addressed in this paper.
-The opportunities for information systems leveraging geospatial data sources are presented.
-Remote sensing imaging and non-imaging of information sources are explored.
-Coordination and sharing of in information is explored to improve the ability of multiple organizations to more effectively manage and respond to emergency situations.
-The use of geospatial information was only a part of the total recovery activity but did provide important assistance throughout the recovery operation.
-Samples of geospatial technologies used in the recovery are presented.
+Information systems and their application to infrastructure management and protection with particular focus on transportation infrastructure are addressed in this paper.
+The opportunities for information systems leveraging geospatial and other data sources are presented.
+Remote sensing imaging and non-imaging sources of information are explored.
+Coordination and sharing of in information is explored to improve the ability of multiple organizations to more effectively manage and respond to disasters and infrastructure condition assessment issues.
 These include 3-D visualization, thermal infrared imagery, LIDAR data systems, IKONOS one-meter panchromatic imagery, SPOT imagery and the use of digital aerial imagery.
 The general area of disaster response management is also addressed and the findings of various studies in this area are summarized.

-Recommendations for the use of information systems and geospatial sensors and products in the future for infrastructure management are presented.
+Recommendations for the use of information systems and geospatial sensors and products in the future for transportation infrastructure condition assessment and protection are presented.